 Jen Kramer tries to answer a question we all ask ourselves: Why would a professional designer use a responsive design framework?

-In about 30 lines of SCSS, Hugo Giraudel managed to write a component that’s clean, understandable, DRY, lightweight, portable, configurable and easy to scale.
+In about 30 lines of SCSS, Kitty Giraudel managed to write a component that’s clean, understandable, DRY, lightweight, portable, configurable and easy to scale.

 From our sponsor